Dixel1/Dell-Management-Console-auto-RegEdit/README.md

 # Dell-Management-Content-auto-RegEdit
-DMC (Dell Management Content) auto RegEdit est un petit fichier .bat qui permet de modifier et ajouter automatiquement votre bon modèle de pc (DELL_G, DELL_XPS, DELL_INSPIRON, DELL_ALIENWARE or DELL_VOSTRO)
+DMC (Dell Management Content) auto RegEdit is a small file. bat to automatically modify and add your correct pc model (DELL_G, DELL_XPS, DELL_INSPIRON, DELL_ALIENWARE or DELL_VOSTRO).

+In particular, it solves the problem of downloading the My Dell application from the Windows Store (provided that your computer meets the necessary model requirements).

+All you have to do after using it is to restart the PC.